Is Healthcare Free in Canada? Here Is The Answer

 With a public healthcare plan, everyone has equal access to medical facilities, practitioners, and procedures at no additional cost.

-Still, it’s essential to make yourself aware of what medical services and treatments will be covered before assuming you will have the same benefits as back home.
-This is another reason many Canadians have a private insurance on top of their state-funded Medicare.
+Still, you should know what medical services and treatments are covered before believing you’ll have the same advantages as home.
+This is another reason many Canadians get private insurance in addition to Medicare.

 Why do so many Canadians pay for private healthcare?

 Generally, the majority of Canadians (67%) also have private health insurance in addition to the free public one.
 There are several reasons for this.
-However, the main one is that although Medicare covers many necessities, it’s lacking in many important healthcare categories.
+However, the main one is that although Medicare covers many necessities, it lacks many essential healthcare categories.

-You simply won’t get all desired services with standard public health insurance.
+You simply won’t get all the desired services with standard public health insurance.

 Private health insurance can also significantly cut down on the long waiting times that many Canadians experience when using Medicare.

-Besides that, in Canada, people are able to receive supplemental insurance through their jobs, while others pay out of pocket for the added private healthcare benefits.
+Besides that, in Canada, people can receive supplemental insurance through their jobs, while others pay out of pocket for the added private healthcare benefits.

 Some benefits of supplemental private health insurance are: